Incept5/b2c2-rails-eve/hints.md

 - Focus on simple end-to-end (e2e) tests for happy path scenarios (no unit tests required for now)
 - Place e2e tests in `backend/test` directory
 - Do not use fixtures or mocks in e2e tests - test the real API
+- Use the rest-client.ts file to make requests to the API and use the test-auth.ts file to authenticate and get a test user
 - Example test structure:
   ```typescript
   describe('YourFeature (e2e)', () => {